-Funds are available for 20 Research Fellowships each averaging 4-5 months with a maximum duration of 9 months.
-Fellowships will be available to Scientists in the region to undertake projects relevant to the goals of GeMVi.
-There will be 3 rounds of recruitment, the first call goes out from 25th January and is for 5 awards.
-Second and third call will occur later in this year and in 2020.
+Funds are available for 20 Research Fellowships each for a maximum duration of 9 months.
+Fellowships will be available to Scientists in the region who wish to undertake projects relevant to the goals of GeMVi.
+There will be 3 rounds of recruitment, the first call went out from 25th January 2019 and was for 6 awards.
+The second call goes out from the 1st September, 2019 and is for up to 8 more awards.
+During this call the priority area is mathematical and statistical modelling but we will also consider projects in sequencing, bioinformatics and temporal-spatial analyses.
+The third call will occur mid 2020.

 The Fellowships will support three main forms of projects: